inrupt/solid-client-js/README.md

 vocabularies created and maintained by Inrupt (e.g. an Inrupt test vocabulary, Inrupt glossaries, Inrupt product vocabularies, etc.): [@inrupt/vocab-inrupt-common](https://www.npmjs.com/package/@inrupt/vocab-inrupt-common)

-**NOTE:** All the above NPM modules are currently generated and published to NPM automatically by a closed-source Inrupt tool.
+**Note:** All the above npm modules are currently generated and published to NPM automatically by a closed-source Inrupt tool.
 We plan to open-source that tool in the future, but currently we have no planned release date.